Timzhouyes/Thoughts/_posts/2019-03-18-Angular-study-record(1).md

 - styleUrl: Location of component's private CSS styles
 - ngOnInit: The part for whole program to initialization
 ###### Always export the Component so we can import it everywhere
+3. We could add one component.html in another component.html